 Chelios also played an integral role in the development of USA Hockey during his illustrious playing career.
-He represented the United States at four Olympic Winter Games (1984, 1988, 2002, 2006), three Canada Cups (1984, 1987, 1991), two World Cup of Hockey events (1996, 2004) and once at the World Junior Championship (1982).
-Chelios led the U.S. to a championship at the 1996 World Cup of Hockey and a silver medal at the 2002 Olympic Winter Games in Salt Lake City.
+He would represent the United States at four Olympic Winter Games (1984, 1988, 2002, 2006), three Canada Cups (1984, 1987, 1991), two World Cup of Hockey events (1996, 2004) and once at the World Junior Championship (1982).
+Chelios led the stars and stripes to a championship at the 1996 World Cup of Hockey and a silver medal at the 2002 Olympic Winter Games in Salt Lake City.

-Chelios lives in the Detroit area with his wife, Tracee, and their two daughters, Caley and Tara.
-His two sons, Dean and Jake, are currently enrolled at Michigan State University and play hockey for the Spartans.
+Chelios lives in the Detroit area with his wife, Tracee.
+The couple has two daughters, Caley and Tara, and his two sons, Dean and Jake, who each began their professional hockey careers in 2014-15.